Incentives for Filmmakers in Nebraska

 Nebraska Film Office Grant

-Administered by the Nebraska Department of Economic Development (DED), the Nebraska Film Office Grant is available to resident or non-resident production companies who’ve budgeted at least $1 million to shoot on-location for a film primarily featuring Nebraska-based characters and locales.
+Administered by the Nebraska Department of Economic Development (DED), the Nebraska Film Office Grant is available to any public or private, resident or nonresident, production company that will produce a feature film, television series, or miniseries on location in the State of Nebraska.

-For information on how to apply for the Nebraska Film Office Grant, including specific guidelines and requirements, visit https://opportunity.nebraska.gov/program/nebraska-film-office-grant/.
+All funds have been awarded and applications are closed for this cycle.
+For more information on the Nebraska Film Office Grant, including specific guidelines and requirements, visit https://opportunity.nebraska.gov/programs/incentives/film-office-grant/.

 LB840/863, Local Optional Municipal Economic Development Act (LOMEDA)